North Naples 239.596.9337 Naples Downtown 239.307.4605 Bonita/Estero 239.498.3376 Fort Myers 239.590.8894

 Mohs surgery is performed in the office under local anesthesia.
 As the procedure will take several hours to complete, we recommend that you eat before your procedure, bring a snack, bring reading material, and bring a friend or family member.
 Although you will be physically able to drive yourself home, you may be tired and have some swelling.

 After a local anesthetic is injected into the area, the visible tumor is removed with a scalpel.
 A dressing is applied to the wound and the patient returns to the waiting room.
 Meanwhile, the first stage of tissue is taken to the laboratory (located in the office), where the tissue is processed and microscopic slides are prepared.
-Dr. Lambert reads the slides with the aid of a microscope and prepares a map of any remaining tumor.
+The Mohs Surgeon reads the slides with the aid of a microscope and prepares a map of any remaining tumor.

 If there is tumor present, the patient returns to the room, additional local anesthesia is administered, and another layer of tissue is removed (only in the areas where tumor remains).
 This second stage of tissue is brought to the laboratory where the process is repeated until the cancer has been completely removed.